Owner Portal Tenant Portal

 Does my homeowners insurance cover a rental property?

 No. Homeowners insurance assumes you live in the home.
 Once it's rented, insurers often treat that as a material change and can deny claims because the property is no longer owner-occupied.
-A rental needs a landlord (dwelling-fire) policy instead.
+A rental needs a landlord (dwelling-fire) policy, such as a DP-3, instead.

 How much does landlord insurance cost in Washington?

 It typically costs about 15% to 25% more than a comparable homeowners policy.
-For many single-family rentals in the Vancouver area that lands around $1,000 to $2,000 per year, depending on the home's value, age, location, deductible, and added coverages.
+For many single-family rentals in the Vancouver, WA area that lands around $1,000 to $2,000 per year, depending on the home's value, age, location, deductible, and added coverages.

 Can I require tenants to have renters insurance in Washington?

 Yes.
 Washington lets landlords make renters insurance a lease requirement.
-Set a minimum liability limit (commonly $100,000), ask to be named as an interested party, and collect proof at move-in and at each renewal.
+Set a minimum liability limit (commonly $100,000), ask to be named as an interested party so you're notified if it lapses, and collect proof at move-in and at each renewal.

 Protect Your Vancouver WA Rental the Right Way